-Gilda has a variety of features that eliminate pointers in cases where they would commonly be used in other languages.
-When pointers are needed they are managed through containment and restrictions.
-Unrestricted and unnecessary pointer usage are the most prominent sources of programming errors.
-Gilda lets you use pointers only when you really need them.
+Gilda has a variety of features to eliminate the need for pointers in cases where they would commonly be used in other languages.
+When pointers are useful, they are managed through containment and restrictions.
+Unrestricted and unnecessary pointer usage are the source of problematic programming errors and security breaches.
+Gilda lets you use pointers only when you really want them.

 Pointers are strongly typed, as are all Gilda variables.
 Variant pointers are also supported that can reference one of several different data structures.
 Structures can also contain pointers.
 Their scope is limited to methods within the class where the structure is declared.
 Global variables cannot be pointers.